Tee: Golf tee

-In golf, a tee is normally used for the first stroke of each hole.
+In golf, a tee is normally used for the first stroke of each hole or when dropping in a zone for where it is unplayable.
 The area from which this first stroke is hit is in the rules known as the teeing ground.
 Normally, teeing the ball is allowed only on the first shot of a hole, called the tee shot, and is illegal for any other shot; however, local or seasonal rules may allow or require teeing for other shots as well, e.g., under "winter rules" to protect the turf when it is unusually vulnerable.
 Teeing gives a considerable advantage for drive shots, so it is normally done whenever allowed.
 However, players may elect to play their tee shots without a tee.
 This typically gives the shot a lower trajectory.

 A standard golf tee is 2+1/8 in long, but both longer and shorter tees are permitted.
 Ordinary tees can be made from wood or from durable plastic.
 There are also many biodegradable and recyclable golf tees that diminish the number of trees cut down to manufacture the tees and allow golf courses to lower costs by not having to deal with the broken wooden tees on their courses.

 According to the R&A and USGA rules of golf, for a tee to be legal, "It must not be longer than 4 inches (101.6 mm) and it must not be designed or manufactured in such a way that it could indicate the line of play or influence the movement of the ball."